Bulman1700/Stacks/README.md

     destroyStack();
     print();

-The 'TestStack,java' file is a simple program that prints a main menu to the screen and allows the user to push and pop to and from the stack to their heart's content.
+The 'TestStack.java' file is a simple program that prints a main menu to the screen and allows the user to push and pop to and from the stack to their heart's content.